microsoft/pbiworkshops/Tabular Editor In An Hour/README.md

     ![Apply Fix](./Images/apply_fix.png)
     5. Press the **Saves the changes to the connected database (Ctrl+S) button.**

-### Objective: Create a new rule that can be utilized within the Best Practices Rules.
+### Objective - Create a new rule that can be utilized within the Best Practices Rules.

 1. Within Tabular Editor:
     1. Navigate to **Tools** and select **Manage BPA Rules...**